Ben-David-Ben/F-Cal-TB-Project/README.md

 Each event is marked with a TLU number (this is like an index)

-For each TLU(event) we have corresponding arrays - showing which pad(pixle) was activated, on which plane, and with what amplitud.
+For each TLU(event) we have corresponding arrays - showing which pads(pixle) were activated, on which planes, and with what amplitudes(energy).

-Hence for every event we have 1 TLU number and an array of all the hits.
+Hence for every event we have 1 TLU number and arrays of all the hits.

+deepest layer is numbered as 0 and goes up as we go to the first layers,